Stalkero/ansible-testlab/README.md

 # Files / Folders naming information
 - `ansible-prep.md` - Instruction how to install and prepare your hosts as well as node for ansible
+- `workspace/*` - Workspace folder for ansible playbooks with inventory files and all what's needed to control the worker node